kevinolega/callcentertrainingtips/_posts/2016-07-07-advantages.md

 An email address is the best way to contact people.

-Create one on gmail and email people and stay in touch.
+Create one on Gmail and email people and stay in touch.

 It's better than social medial.